pypa/pip/docs/development/index.rst

 Development
 ===========

-pip, as an open-source project, welcomes contributions of all forms.
+pip is a volunteer maintained open source project and we welcome contributions of all forms.
 The sections below will help you get started with development, testing, and documentation.

 You can also join ``#pypa`` (general packaging discussion and user support) and ``#pypa-dev`` (discussion about development of packaging tools) `on Freenode`_,